ple1n/wayland-popup/README.md

 - [x] Acrylic semi-transparent windows that can instantly show or hide
 - [ ] Root-based global input event listener
+- [ ] click passthrough
+    - accidentally figured out how to do this. might even be a bug of the wayland server, because I am unsure if thats a part of wayland spec.
-- [ ] Transparent overlay that tracks mouse?
-Doesnt seem to work
+- [ ] IME

 ## dev